ITRS-Group/cordial/tools/geneos/internal/component/gateway/gateway.md

   An optional additional port to listen on for non-TLS connections.
 This allows the Gateway to support both TLS and non-TLS connections at the same time.

+* `snapshot::username` (Default: Unset)
+* `snapshot::password` (Default: Unset)

+  Optional username and password for the `snapshot` command to use when connecting to the Gateway REST API.
+These are used as defaults for the `snapshot` command and can be overridden on the command line by the `--user`/`-u` option.
+If these parameters are not set and no credentials can be found in the credentials file then the user will be prompted for a username and password when running the `snapshot` command.

 ### Configuration Parameters for `geneos rebuild`

 When creating a new Gateway instance two XML setup files are created.